rodekruis/hia-search/README.md

 Both the chat and search service need HIA content to be transformed into _embeddings_, i.e. numerical representations of text that capture semantic meaning in a high-dimensional vector space.
 Embeddings are stored in dedicated databases called _vector stores_.

 The first step is then to generate the embeddings of your specific HIA instance using the  `/create-vector-store` endpoint, which you can call directly from [the swagger UI](https://hia-search.azurewebsites.net).
+You will need to authenticate with `API_KEY_WRITE`, see Bitwarden.

 >[!NOTE]
 > Currently, each search or chat service is linked to only one Google Sheets file, a.k.a. _region_ in the HIA terminology.
 If it is not clear what this means, see [how HIA works](https://github.com/rodekruis/helpful-information?tab=readme-ov-file#how-it-works).